 This type requires the field installation of a general-purpose 125-v 15-A circuit powered from a source elsewhere in the building.
-Observe national and local codes when selecting wire size and conduit requirements, fuse or breaker requirements and disconnect switch size and location.
+Observe national and local codes when selecting wire size, fuse or breaker requirements and disconnect switch size and location.
 Route 125-v power supply conductors into the bottom of the utility box containing the duplex receptacle.

-Unit-powered type
+Unit-Powered Type

-A unit-mounted transformer is factory-installed to stepdown the main power supply voltage to the unit to 115-v at the duplex receptacle.
+A unit-mounted transformer which is factory-installed to stepdown the main power supply voltage to the unit to 115-v at the duplex receptacle.
 This option also includes a manual switch with fuse, located in a utility box and mounted on a bracket behind the convenience outlet; access is through the unit's control box access panel.
-See Fig. 43.

 The primary leads to the convenience outlet transformer are not factory-connected.
 If local codes permit, the transformer primary leads can be connected at the line-side terminals on the unit-mounted non-fused disconnect switch; this will provide service power to the unit when the unit disconnect switch is open.
-See Fig. 45.
-See Fig. 46 for convenience outlet utilization notice.
+See Fig. 42 for convenience outlet utilization precautions.